dana-ross/danaross.dev/content/manager-readme.md

 > You aren't an agile programmer—you're a programmer who programs with agility.
 > You don't work on an agile team—your team exhibits agility.
 > You don't use agile tools—you use tools that enhance your agility.
-> It's easy to tack the word “agile” onto just about anything.
+> It's easy to tack the word "agile" onto just about anything.
 Agility is harder to misappropriate.
 > <cite>[Agile is Dead (Long Live Agility)](<[https://mfbt.ca/we-need-to-talk-about-servant-leadership-a719c4c05434](https://pragdave.me/thoughts/active/2014-03-04-time-to-kill-agile.html#lets-develop-with-agility)>)</cite>

 ## Inspiration

 I'm a huge fan of [Lee Cockerell](https://www.leecockerell.com/), former Executive Vice President of Operations for the Walt Disney World Resort.
 Lee worked his way up from waiting tables at a hotel, to running food & beverage departments, to running hotels, and then went on to Disney where he was critical to the launch and eventual success of Disneyland Paris and then Disney World in Florida.
-While there, he over saw a company-wide transition from top-down “command and control” leadership to a modern style of trust and distributed decision making authority.
+While there, he over saw a company-wide transition from top-down "command and control" leadership to a modern style of trust and distributed decision making authority.

 He was at the helm of the Disney World resort through two hurricanes and the terrorist attack of 9/11.
 He's now a public speaker and author on leadership.